patverga/plant_jones/README.md

 Plant Jones also possesses [not quite developed social skills](https://twitter.com/plant_jones).
 He is able to parse tweets from human users and determine their sentiment at a rate statistically significantly above random chance.
 He uses these analyzed tweets to transmit information about his thirst levels in the hopes of garnering pity and water.

+When too dry, Plant Jones scours twitter for negative tweets about water to display his sadness in a way relevant to his needs.
+When he is wattered, Plant Jones tweets a positive tweet about water signaling how happy he is.

 Parts
 ----
 - 1x Arduino Uno